 Note that this type of ball is a three-piece one, the type preferred by seasoned players.
 Avid golfers love these balls due to their soft feel and greater spinning ability on the green.
 At the same time, these balls are designed to decrease those unwanted sidespins.

 The e12 ball is available in three hues: red, yellow, and white.
+So far, this has been my favorite golf ball tested!

 This ball is a two-piece ball — one of the best golf balls for high handicappers and players who have slower swing speeds.
 This is due in part to its ultra-soft feel.
 And this is all thanks to new technologies used in the manufacturing of the ball, such as the TruTouch core and TruFlex cover.